ReDASers/PhishBench/README.md

 # Installation

-PhishBench requires Python 3.7 to run.
-It has not been validated to work on Python 3.8.
+PhishBench requires Python 3.8 to run.

 To install the latest version, run